 Client Usage

-Why Use a Client?
+Why Use the Client?

-Using a Context Manager
+Recommended: Context Manager

 with tls_requests.Client() as client: